Wolff-Parkinson-White Syndrome (WPW)

 Treatment may include medication to prevent SVT.
 In babies, medication is given to prevent SVT for the first year.
 Up to 2/3 of babies will "outgrow" WPW when diagnosed at an early age (in the first year of life) and will not require further treatment.

-Cardiac ablation (concentrated heat or freezing delivered to the extra pathway; see basic electrophysiology fact sheet) has become the first line of treatment in older patients, especially in older children or adults.
+Cardiac (heart) ablation has become the first line of treatment in older patients, especially in older children or adults.

 Typically, if the extra pathway in WPW does not transmit very rapidly, then the patient does not have activity restrictions.